 You can, and should, file a claim on behalf of your child.
 Minors do not have the legal right to pursue damages, but that doesn’t mean they aren’t entitled to them.

-How much does it cost to work with a lawyer?
+How much does it cost to work with a lawyer in Riverside, California?

 Our firm utilizes what’s called a contingency fee.
 That means you won’t pay a cent unless we win your case.
 Then, the agreed-upon fee will come out of your winnings so you don’t have to worry about a bill surprising you later.